Covenants in Shadowlands Expansion

 The Necrolords are made up of races and beings that many would consider evil on Azeroth, such as liches and warlords.
 They pride themselves on their strength and any who prove to be weak are experimented on relentlessly.

-You can read more about them on our dedicated Necrolord overview.
+You can read more about them on our dedicated Necrolord guide.

 The Night Fae of Ardenweald